metaleap/vscode-appz/libs/cs/readme.md

 exists.
 Use [`Extension#extensionKind`](https://code.visualstudio.com/api/references/vscode-api#Extension.extensionKind) to know if a specific extension runs remote or not.

-`return` ── A thenable that resolves when this call has completed at the counterparty and its result obtained.
+`return` ── a thenable that resolves when this `RemoteName` call has successfully completed at the VSC side and its result received back at our end.

 ##### Parameters